 YESSSS!!!
 Dreadlocks can be a "wake up with awesome hair" style, but they require a good amount of TLC and not any regular shampoo or styling product will do.
 All dreadlock products must be residue free in order to make sure they don't build up inside your locks.
 This will help your locks grow in a healthy and happy way!
 We carry Dollylocks Professional Organic Dreadlock Products in our salon for your convenience and we know you will love them as much as we do.
 They were created specifically for dreadlocks and a healthy scalp with the best organic ingredients you can find.
 We “dreaducate” all of our clients on the best products that will benefit each individual based on their desired look, issues and lifestyle.
 If you're feeling a little creative, some products can be made at home!
 Feel free to check out our Dreadlock Care page to learn more about home care tips.

 Will you teach me how to care for my dreadlocks?

 We believe in “DREADUCATION” to the fullest!
 Our professional craft is truly something that has taken us years to master.
-So while we cannot tech you how to create dreadlocks at home, we will equip you with the best habits and safest methods for home care between salon maintenance appointments.
+So while we cannot teach you how to create dreadlocks at home, we will absolutely talk to you throughout your appointment with us and equip you with the how & the why of the best habits and safest methods for home care between salon maintenance appointments.
 We pinky promise!

 Do you have dreadlock beads or any other dreadlock decor available to buy?

 Why yes we do!
-We keep a variety of beads, yarn, faux leather straps and handmade extensions in stock for our clients to decorate their locks with.
-Feel free to bring any decor that you may have made or purchased elsewhere if you need help installing it.
+We keep a variety of beads, hemp, sari silk, chording and handmade accent dreadlock extensions in stock for our clients to decorate their locks with.
+There are questions on our consultation forms that will give you your options or feel free to bring any decor that you may have made or purchased elsewhere if you need help installing it.